Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: GPMOb results

 Note that if the backtracking parameters are sufficiently stringent, the solution will converge to a terminal magnet quantity lower than the amount otherwise permitted by the optimization parameters.
 This indicates that the solution has reached a point in which every additional magnet added in subsequent greedy iterations would conflict with magnets that are already in the solution.
 As can be seen in Fig.~\ref{fig:iterations_gpmob_ftri}b, this terminal quantity is roughly 25,000 magnets per half-period for $(\ththr=45^\circ,~\Nadj=20)$ and 27,000 magnets per half-period for $(\ththr=90^\circ,~\Nadj=124)$.

 Another key difference among the greedy optimizations is in the level of field accuracy attained in the solutions.
 Without backtracking, the field error objective $f_B$ levels off at $7.79\times10^{-4}$~T$^2$m$^2$, whereas the solution with $(\ththr=45^\circ,~\Nadj=20)$ reaches $2.42\times10^{-4}$~T$^2$m$^2$, an improvement by a factor of more than 3.
 The dependence of the attainable $f_B$ on $\ththr$ and $\Nadj$ is complex.
-This is apparent from Fig.~\ref{fig:fb_theta_nadj}, which shows the values of $f_B$ achieved in a larger set of optimizations using ranges of values of $\ththr$ and $\Nadj$.
-The most accurate solutions were obtained with $\ththr$ values of $45^\circ$ and $60^\circ$ and $\Nadj$ between 15 and 50.
-At these same angles, the attainable $f_B$ increased sharply for $\Nadj > 50$, whereas $f_B$ remained fairly consistent in this range of $\Nadj$ for $\ththr$ values of $90^\circ$ and $135^\circ$.

-Some of the broader trends seen in Fig.~\ref{fig:fb_theta_nadj} can be understood by considering the limiting cases.
-For example, setting $\Nadj$ to zero would effectively shut off the backtracking procedure because that would preclude any pairs of magnets from being checked for conflicting moments.
-It follows that, for any $\ththr$, the solution should approach that of the case without backtracking as $\Nadj$ decreases toward zero.
-The trends in Fig.~\ref{fig:fb_theta_nadj}, in which attainable $f_B$ values for all $\ththr$ for $\Nadj<20$ approach the dashed line representing $f_B$ attained without backtracking, are consistent with this tendency.

-Another limiting case would be obtained by setting $\ththr$ above the theoretical limit of $180^\circ$.
-This would effectively shut off the backtracking procedure because it would imply that no magnet pairs could be considered conflicting, irrespective of $\Nadj$.
-Hence, as $\ththr$ approaches $180^\circ$, one expects the solution to approach that of the case without backtracking.
-The shift in $f_B$ as $\ththr$ is changed from $90^\circ$ to $135^\circ$ in Fig.~\ref{fig:fb_theta_nadj} appears to be consistent with this trend, as the values become closer to the case without backtracking at most values of $\Nadj$ tested.

-We also note that setting overly stringent conditions on the backtracking procedure can preclude accurate solutions.
-For example, increasing $\Nadj$ puts increasing restrictions on how much the distribution of polarizations may vary spatially throughout the magnet array.
-However, some degree of spatial variation among the magnets' dipole moments is necessary to produce the spatial gradients in the magnetic field needed to confine the plasma.
-Thus, for a given $\ththr$, it follows that there should be a maximum feasible $\Nadj$ above which accurate solutions cannot be obtained.
-As shown in Fig.~\ref{fig:fb_theta_nadj}, when $\ththr = 35^\circ$, this limit appears to be breached for $\Nadj \gtrsim 10$.
-When $\ththr = 45^\circ$, the limit is breached for $\Nadj \gtrsim 60$.
-It follows that higher values of $\ththr$ will tend to have higher limits for $\Nadj$, as increasing $\ththr$ permits greater spatial variation among neighboring magnets and therefore moderates the restrictions on spatial variation imposed by increasing $\Nadj$.
+To find the best values for $\ththr$ and $\Nadj$, we performed a more extensive scan of GPMOb optimizations with wider ranges of values for each parameter.
+The results are discussed in more detail in Appendix \ref{sec:btparams}.